Danish styled fluffy pancakes

 - Remove and place on a plate in the order that the wells were filled.

 - If the pan gets too hot and the ebelskivers start to burn, simply move the pan over to an area on the stove that is not on to allow the pan to cool and place back over the heat, on low.

 - Repeat the process with the remaining melted butter, batter, filling and jam until all of the batter is gone.

 - To enjoy, dust the ebelskivers with powdered sugar and drizzle with honey.

 This recipe was adapted from Food Network.
 It calls for fresh blueberries but I was gifted 3 jars of local jams that I wanted to use.
-It’s perfect for the occasion and even though I moved around a lot, I kept the ebelskiver pan for the past 6 years, only to finally use it when I came across this recipe!
+They were perfect for the recipe and it was fun guessing which flavor I was eating!
+Even though I moved around a lot, I kept the ebelskiver pan for the past 6 years, only to finally use it when I came across this recipe!